 ARE YOU OCEAN LITERATE ?

-MARINE LIFE - This humpback whale is one example of a magnificent animal that is at the mercy of human activity.
+AWARENESS CAMPAIGN - Kulo Luna is a humpback whale that gets caught in ghost nets, as one example of a magnificent animal that is at the mercy of human activity.
 Humans are for the most part unaware of the harm their fast-lane lifestyles are causing.
 We aim to change that by doing all we can to promote ocean literacy.

 1. Sea Change aims to establish a fundamental “Sea Change” in the way European citizens view their relationship with the sea, by empowering them, as Ocean Literate citizens, to take direct and sustainable action towards a healthy ocean, healthy communities and ultimately a healthy planet.